insooth/insooth.github.io/heterogeneous-swap.md

 ---

 Side note.
-Structural equivalence is very useful in software source code analysis, aka "code reading"; as well as in the software prototyping (my advice here is to use Haskell(-like) language directly).
-Every piece of code has its functional equivalent expressed in plain structural equivalent and a set of actions with attributes (like `async`, `generated`, etc.).
-Set of structural equivalents can be limited to an absolute minimum, e.g. to a _list_ construct as it was done in Lisp; or sequences `[a]`, tuples `(t, u, ...)`, alternatives `x|y|...`, and combined types like maps `[(k1, v1), (k2, v2), ...]`.
+Structural equivalence is very useful in software source code analysis, aka "code reading"; as well as in the software prototyping.
+If try to imagine that every piece of code has its functional equivalent expressed in a plain structural equivalent, and a set of actions with attributes (like `async`, `generated`, etc.); and if we limit the set of structural equivalents can be limited to an absolute minimum, e.g. to a _list_ construct as it was done in Lisp; or sequences `[a]`, tuples `(t, u, ...)`, alternatives `x|y|...`, and combined types like maps `[(k1, v1), (k2, v2), ...]`; we will be able to describe that piece of software in terms of that equivalents and functions that transform them into other equivalents.

 ## Concepts

-`std::swap`, which is parametrised by type `T`, imposes following requirements on its parameter:
+Let's tackle the problem from the concepts' perspective.
+Function template `std::swap`, which is parametrised by type `T`, imposes following requirements on its parameter:
 * `MoveAssignable` and `MoveConstructible`; predicates: [`std::is_move_constructible_v`](https://en.cppreference.com/w/cpp/types/is_move_constructible) and [`std::is_move_assignable_v`](https://en.cppreference.com/w/cpp/types/is_move_assignable).
 * `Swappable` for `[T]`; predicate: [`std::is_swappable_v`](https://en.cppreference.com/w/cpp/types/is_swappable).